Sales and Marketing Training

 If you’ve ever caught yourself copying data from one program to another with keystrokes, ALT+TAB can make your experience one of using only the keyboard.
 This can result in significant productivity improvements.

 Take some time to learn ALT+TAB.
-You’ll be faster with the machine and able to get more work done.
+You’ll be faster with the machine and can get more work done.
 But more importantly, recognize that keys like ALT are really about changing the mode of the systems around us.
 ALT is like the difference between working at your desk and talking on the phone.
 It’s about switching to a different state.

 Robby Slaughter